When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Hot Tip

-Stains happen.
-Your baby will expel various liquids from both ends, sometimes at an alarming rate.
-Most of those liquids will be smelly and stain-causing.
+Stains are inevitable.
+Your baby will expel liquids from both ends at alarming rates.

-There is something about a crisp, white onesie that makes a baby prone to puking.
-The biggest stain-causing problems you will face with a newborn are poop, spit-up, and baby oil.
+There is something about a crisp, white onesie that invites a mess.
+The three biggest enemies of baby clothes are poop, spit-up, and baby oil.

 Similar Articles